Confraternity of Penitents: St. Francis' Rule of Penance for the Laity

 --A CFP Life Pledged Member Who Wishes to Remain Anonymous

 Reflections on the Rule

-15. In keeping with section 15 of the Rule:
+18. In keeping with section 18 of this Rule:

 Virtues Portrayed in the San Damiano Crucifix

 The San Damiano Crucific portrays the dynamism of faith.
 Note the activity portrayed on the crucifix.
 The angels whisper to one another about the salvation taking place.
 The saving blood spurts from the wounds of Christ.
 Christ is actively gazing at those who gaze at him.
 The figures under the cross point to the Lord and share their thoughts about Him.
 Above the crucifix, Christ ascends to the Father while the Father's hand extends in blessing and welcome.
 Our faith needs to be alive and active.
 Our faith must respond to what we know and what Christ taught.
 This is done by sharing the faith, as those portrayed show.
 May the dynamism in the San Damiano Crucifix surge through our life and bring us to evangelize the world we meet.

 Born Julie Francois Catherine Posel in the small French port of Barfleur, the future Saint Mary-Magdalen was educated in a local school and then in a Benedictine convent.
 Here she made a private vow of virginity, desiring to commit herself to God's service.
 Although the nuns urged her to continue as a postulant once she reached the age of eighteen, Julie knew this was not her vocation.
 She returned to her home town and there opened a school for girls.